duncanwp/ESEm/docs/emulation.rst

 As a result of this architecture, Random Forests (along with other algorithms built on decision trees) have two main attractions.
 Firstly, they require very little pre-processing of the inputs as the binary partitions are invariant to monotonic rescaling of the training data.
 Secondly, and of particular importance for climate problems, they are unable to extrapolate outside of their training data because the predictions are averages over subsets of the training dataset.

+This model can be constructed using the :func:`esem.rf_model` function.
+All of the relevant scikit-learn arguments and keyword-arguments can be provided through this interface.

 An example of emulation using the random forest can be found in `CRM_Emulation_with_RandomForest.ipynb <examples/CRM_Emulation_with_RandomForest.html>`_.